rcarrata/rcarrata.github.io/_posts/2022-04-22-ocp4-azure-ipi-private-2.md

 [![](/images/azurefw0_3.png "azurefw0_3.png")]({{site.url}}/images/azurefw0_3.png)

-The Hub-Spoke topology in Azure is a recommended best practice architecture that have several benefits such as cost savings, overcoming limits and the most important workload isolation.
+The Hub-Spoke topology in Azure is a recommended best practice architecture that has several benefits such as cost savings, overcoming limits, and most importantly, workload isolation.

-In our case, we've used the Hub-Spoke architecture because we can control all the outbound traffic (and also inbound), and filter in fine grain which URLs, IPs are white or blacklisted or even filtered by certain origins from our OpenShift cluster.
+In our case, we've used the Hub-Spoke architecture because we can control all the outbound traffic (and also inbound), and filter in a fine-grained manner which URLs and IPs are whitelisted or blacklisted, or even filtered by certain origins from our OpenShift cluster.

 That adds much more flexibility to the Private OpenShift cluster deployment, adding more security and control to the ingress/egress traffic that comes from/to our OCP cluster.